One million people have taken part in primary care clinical research

 Of the 7,840 general practices in England, 42 per cent are now active in research.
 The Network works with key stakeholders to promote the successful delivery of research studies in the NHS and to help plan new studies that will address the needs of patients.
 Collaboration with the Royal College of General Practitioners (RCGP) has meant that over 1,000 practices are now Research Ready® accredited.
 See the below Q&A with the RCGP to find out more.

-Professor Paul Wallace has been in the Network since the Primary Care Specialty began.
-Currently Co Specialty Cluster Lead for Primary Care, he looks back over the last ten years:
+Former Co Specialty Cluster Lead for Primary Care, Professor Paul Wallace, was in the Network since the Primary Care Specialty began, until his recent retirement.
+He looks back over the last ten years:

 "This is very exciting news, and it is really wonderful that we are reaching such a large proportion of the population.
 People all over the country now have the opportunity to take part in research in their local community as well as at their hospital.
 We have come a long way thanks to the Network, which has enabled us to give so many practices the mechanisms to help their patients get involved with research.